Prince Harry Is Releasing a Memoir About His Life and Marriage

-The Sussexes revealed their baby news with a relaxed, outdoor maternity photoshoot, which was conducted remotely during COVID-19.
+The Sussexes revealed their second expectancy news in March with a relaxed, outdoor maternity photoshoot, which was conducted remotely during COVID-19.
 Markle chose an airy garden dress designed by Carolina Herrera for the occasion.
 The piece was first designed for the Duchess of Sussex several years ago when she was expecting Archie.
 Their maternity photographer, Misan Harriman, also posted a second image of the couple and their growing family on International Women's Day.

 What wonderful news to celebrate on International Women's Day!
 Congratulations my friends, and welcome to the #girldad club H ❤️#internationalwomensday #womenshistorymonth #remoteshoot #shotonipad #shotbymisan #itsagirl pic.twitter.com/OONzZrBBYK